jahio/app-server-arena/readme.md

 TODO: Put slides online somewhere.
 Check back later and maybe this will be updated with something useful!

+### Performance Testing

+In no case can any of the performance tests here be taken as "gospel", or in any way interpreted that these simplistic use cases are in any way all-encompassing.
+These are really straight-forward and simple tests that show different servers under different situations, but are not generalizable and applicable to even a majority of applications out there, especially those in complex problem domains.

+In other words, **your mileage may vary.**

+My goal was to see which servers performed best under different circumstances.
+The application servers tested here were:

++ puma
++ Passenger 3 (we don't have Passenger 4 on Engine Yard Cloud yet)
++ Thin (I had to write a lot of custom chef to rip out our Unicorn stack and shove Thin in there, but it works)
++ Unicorn

+#### Testing hardware

+This app was deployed to four different environments on Engine Yard Cloud backed by Amazon EC2 in US East 1.
+All VMs are High CPU Mediums.
+They come with 2 VCPU cores each and 1.7GB of memory.
+No database was used and no external data store (with the exception of the Twitter example, since a REST API could be considered a data store) was used in the app because I didn't want to artificially slow down tests because the app server was waiting on, for example, the database driver for whatever reason - that'd just skew the tests in a weird way.

 #### Testing methodology

 I used a tool called [Siege](http://www.joedog.org/siege-home/) by [Jeff Fulmer](http://www.joedog.org/author/jdfulmer/).